Use Notes View in PowerPoint for excellent handouts

 The solution: use Notes Area (formatted) to avoid 2 versions!

-Visual slide with Notes Pane in use, shown in Normal View.
+The above image shows a visual slide with Notes Pane in use, displayed in Normal View.
 These would be the slides you present.

 Slide within Notes View – formatted, designed, extra detail added.
 Select “Print Notes Pages” and print to PDF in the Print Options.

-…and send that PDF to those who weren’t at the meeting.
-One version is the best solution.
-Plus, this enhanced one version contains your script (i.e. the image on the left, which you can see when you present using “Presenter View”).
+Boom.
+Simply send that PDF to those who weren’t at the meeting.
+Plus, this enhanced one version contains your script (which you can see when you present using “Presenter View”).

 With your script there you don’t need to worry about having a mind blank mid-way through.
 And colleagues or teams could present these scripted versions too and help the whole company to stay on message…